yashkashyap8/PIZZA-Sales---SQL/README.md

 The project consists of data analysis conducted using SQL queries, with key findings focused on customer behavior, product performance, and operational optimization.
 Insights gathered help improve decision-making in inventory management, marketing strategy, and overall profitability.

-### Technologies Used
-- SQL for data extraction and analysis
-- Python (Pandas, Matplotlib) for further data processing and visualization (if applicable)

 ## How to Use
-1. Clone the repository to your local machine.
+1. Download CSV files that I have attached.
-2. Run the SQL queries on your sales database to replicate the analysis.
+2. Download and Run the SQL script in your system.
 3. Explore the findings and apply the insights to your pizza sales strategy.

 ## Conclusion